 6. Monitoring

->During the course of any procedure, the dental assistant is monitoring to anticipate the needs of both the patient and the dentist.
-The dental assistant's goal is to provide the instruments and resources needed at exactly the right time.
+During the course of any procedure, the dental assistant monitors every aspect to anticipate the needs of both the patient and the dentist.
+The dental assistant’s goal is to provide the instruments and resources needed at exactly the right time.

 7. Service orientation